 In previous years (Seasons 1- 5) Battlebots were separated into 4 weight classes ranging from 60 lbs to 340 lbs - but for 2018 there is just the one open class.

-You watch the series beginning May 11th at 8:00pm on Discovery, and May 16th at 9:00pm on Science Channel.
+Last year the season began airing May 11th at 8:00pm on Discovery, and May 16th at 9:00pm on Science Channel.
 We will updated this blog once the 2019 airing schedule is released.

 View some of our favorite clips from the 2016 Battlebots season below:

 8) What is new for the 2019 Battlebots season?

 For 2019, Battlebots made a number of changes to the tournament style and matches that are sure to bring about more gear-grinding mayhem and destruction than ever before.
 The changes this season include: